Titanichthys: T. clarkii

-This Cleveland Shale species has infragnathals that are not as recurved as T. agassizis.
+This Cleveland Shale species has infragnathals that are not as recurved as T. agassizi's.
 The cranial roof is comparatively narrower and more rounded.
 It is the largest known species in the genus, and possibly one of the largest Devonian vertebrates known.
 The head is about 90 cm in length.

 T. hussakofi

 This Cleveland Shale species is known from a badly preserved, incomplete infragnathal.
 It was originally described by Claypole as "Brontichthys clarki" in 1894.
 As "Brontichthys" is a junior synonym of Titanichthys, it should not be confused with another, similarly-named arthrodire, Bruntonichthys of Dunkleosteidae.

 T. rectus

 This Cleveland Shale species has an infragnathal as large as that of T. clarkii, though T. rectus' infragnathal is much straighter, and does not have a spatula-like process on its anterior end.

 T. kozlowskii

 This species placement within the genus is in doubt.
 It is based on incomplete nuchal and central plates found in Upper Famennian-aged marine strata of the Holy Cross Mountains in Poland.